 \subsection{Selection and Evaluation}

-Tab.~\ref{tab:civilcomments_optionb} reports the mean and worst group accuracies selected by minimax validation for each method, using 20 replications.
+Table~\ref{tab:civilcomments_optionb} reports the mean and worst group accuracies selected by minimax validation for each method, using 20 replications.
 Minimax validation selection is implemented as follows: for each method, we choose the $\varepsilon$ that maximises the worst-group accuracy on the validation set.
 The chosen hyperparameters are: $\varepsilon_{\LV} = 0.45$ for LV-Group; $\varepsilon_{\mathrm{CVaR}} = 0.05$ for CVaR; and $\varepsilon_{\chi^2} = 0.5$ for $\chi^2$.
 We use epoch-wise checkpoint selection on the WILDS validation split, selecting the epoch with the lowest mean loss.